-A small business credit history started at the very first day of your its operations.
-For every business owner, among many goals, an important one is to constantly monitor and develop both personal and business’s credit ratings.
+A small business credit history started on the very first day of your operations.
+For every business owner, among many goals, an important one is to constantly monitor and develop both personal and business credit ratings.

-BlueVine, an online lending service that provide quick fix for businesses that are struggling with cash flow issues with their invoice financing and traditional lines of credit options.
-They have relaxed borrowing qualification with quick funding turnaround time of 2-7 days.
-With the invoice financing option, a business needs to have a 3 months’ time in business, a credit score of 530+ and more than $100,000 in revenue.
-The credit facility size is up to $5 million at advance rate of 85% – 90% with $15 wire transfer fee.
+BlueVine, an online lending service that provides a quick fix for businesses that are struggling with cash flow issues with their invoice financing and traditional lines of credit options.
+They have relaxed borrowing qualifications with a quick funding turnaround time of 2-7 days.
+With the invoice financing option, a business needs to have 3 months’ time in business, a credit score of 530+ and more than $100,000 in revenue.
+The credit facility size is up to $5 million at an advance rate of 85% – 90% with a $15 wire transfer fee.

-BlueVine is the only factoring company that report to business credit bureaus, particularly to Experian.
+BlueVine is the only factoring company that reports to business credit bureaus, particularly to Experian.

 OnDeck is another big name in the small business lending industry that offers short-term loans and revolving lines of credit as short-term working capital solutions for small businesses.
 In order to qualify for short-term loans, you need to have 12 months’ time in business, a credit score of 600+ and $100,000 in revenue.
 With their short-term loans, you can secure cash up to $500,000 with terms of 3 – 36 months at origination fee of 0% – 4% and APR of 11.9% – 99.4%.

-They have competitive terms and fees with quick funding turnaround time of 2-7 days and no prepayment penalty.
-However, they have stringent borrower qualifications and is not suitable for startups.
+They have competitive terms and fees with a quick funding turnaround time of 2-7 days and no prepayment penalty.
+However, they have stringent borrower qualifications and are not suitable for startups.

 Fundation reports to the business credit bureaus —specifically Dun & Bradstreet, Equifax SBFE, PayNet, and Experian.